 Edits a student's details or group's details in the specified path,

-Prerequisites: There exist a group with GroupId grp-001
+Prerequisites: There exist a group with GroupId grp-001 that contains a student with id 0123Y inside it.

 Test case: edit ~/grp-001/0123Y --phone 91919191

-will have his/her phone number edited.
+Expected: The student 0123Y will have his/her phone number edited.

-Prerequisites: There exist a group with GroupId grp-001
+Prerequisites: There exist a group with GroupId grp-001 that contains a student with id 0999A inside it.

 Test case: edit ~/grp-001/0123Y --id 0999A